repcaktiw/repcaktiw/README.md

 ### 🔭 I am Currently Focusing on

 - Learning Python
-- Trying to write scripts to improve and automate my daily tasks
+- Trying to write scripts that improve and automate my daily tasks
 - Learning how to become better programmer

 ### 🌱 Future goals